mity/docbaker/README.md

 ## What is DocBaker

-CoToDoc is (or rather will be) yet another tool for extracting documentation comments from source files and creating nice and reader-friendly documentation from it.
+DocBaker is (or rather will be) yet another tool for extracting documentation comments from source files and creating nice and reader-friendly documentation from it.